In the beginning, there was Marvel Cave.

 Explore Silver Dollar City's deepest, darkest secret!
 Take a step back in time and experience Marvel Cave just as the early explorers did - by Lantern Light!
 Guides dressed in period costume delight guests with historical facts and little known stories during this nostalgic 90-minute journey each day.
 Now open to guests on the Lantern Light Tour, see the Mammoth Room!
 Last toured in the late 1950s, this large room is located just to the right of the guest trail in the Cathedral Room.
 Highlights of the re-opened trail include the bat wall, the only known "Spanish ladder" left in the cave (circa 1541) and many colorful stories!

-The tour begins 90 minutes prior to park closing March - October, and at 5:30 p.m. in November & December.
+The tour begins at 4:30pm (Saturday at 5:30pm) through October, and at 5:30 p.m. in November & December.
 Lantern Light Tours are $10.00 plus tax (children under 8 are not permitted on Lantern Light Tours).
 Tours have a limited capacity, so order online today* or make your reservations early at the Cave Information Desk located in the Hospitality House.

 *A $3.50 convenience fee per ticket applies to online orders.
 Cancellations must be received within 72 hours of scheduled tour.